We are pleased to invite you to the International Conference which will be held from 5-6 October 2018, in Kalamata.

 12:40 - 13:30

-Panel discussion: The way forwardChair: Eduardo BARREDO CAPELOT, Director, Methodology, corporate, statistical and IT services, Eurostat
+Panel discussion: The way forwardChair: Eduardo BARREDO CAPELOT, Director, Methodology; Dissemination; Cooperation in the European Statistical System, Eurostat

 Panellists: Panos Fitsilis, Barteld Braaksma, Ilpo Laitinen, Emmanuel Letouze